yaal-coop/sheraf/doc/source/introduction.rst

 Why use sheraf?
 ---------------

-Sheraf allows you to create models, and indexing them.
+Sheraf allows you to create models, and indexing them in a database.
 Using sheraf should be somewhat similar to other ORM like `SQLAlchemy`_ or `Django`_ ORM.
 However the database backend of sheraf is `ZODB`_, so it is fully pythonic.